leo-leesco/fun/README.md

 Here are answers to some of the questions that have been asked:
 -->

+## Paper discussions (NEW!)

+This course will include in-course discussion of research articles/papers.
+We will read three papers during the semester.
+You will be told about each one several weeks in advance; you have to read it before the corresponding class, and we will discuss it together during class.
+This should give you a glimpse of current topics in the area, and more generally train you to read research papers and engage with them.

 ## Research Internship Proposals

 <!-- We have posted the following internship proposals (more to come): -->